verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] It could've destroyed me.
 But then I decided it wouldn't
 - [ ]  “We’ll go down in history as the first society that wouldn’t save itself because it wasn’t cost-effective.” – Kurt Vonnegut, 1922-2007
 - [ ] Politeness is just fictitious benevolence
-Man 2: No, that’s what life is for.
+- [ ] “Its not what you look at that matters, it’s what you see” - Henry David Thoreau Man 2: No, that’s what life is for.
 —The Lift (2000)